MARTIMM/unicode-precis/README.md

 I've started to study rfc4013 for SASLprep.
 Then recognized it was a profile based on Stringprep specified in rfc3454 and discovered the perl5 modules implementing this procedure.
 Both are obsoleted by rfc7613 and rfc7564 resp.
 Now I am studying rfc6885.

 * rfc3454 - Preparation of Internationalized Strings ("stringprep").
 * rfc7564 - PRECIS Framework: Preparation, Enforcement, and Comparison of Internationalized Strings in Application Protocols.
 Obsoletes rfc3454.
+  * Preparation, Enforcement, and Comparison
+  * String classes

 * rfc6885 - Stringprep Revision and Problem Statement for the Preparation and Comparison of Internationalized Strings (PRECIS).
+This is an informative document about the process of redesigning the stringprep procedure.

 * rfc4013 - SASLprep: Stringprep Profile for User Names and
 * rfc7613 - Preparation, Enforcement, and Comparison of Internationalized Strings Representing Usernames and Passwords.
 Obsoletes rfc4013.

 ### Perl 6